Code of Conduct

 Tactful public displays of affection are allowed.
 We just ask that you be mindful of others.

 Campers should wear acceptably concealing clothing at all times unless changing or showering in appropriate locations.
-You may be approached if staff receives complaints about inappropriate attire or exposure.
+You may be approached if staff receive complaints about inappropriate attire or exposure.
 Feral staff reserves the right to assess these situations on a case by case basis.
-If you’re unsure if what you’re wearing might make someone uncomfortable, err on the side of caution and change your attire.

 Vandalism

 Yes, there is some graffiti around camp, especially in the cabins.
-Please, do not add to it.
 It was left by teenagers and children, we all know better.
 This includes (but is not limited to) carving into things, drawing on anything, and defacing with stickers.

 Theft or Loss of Personal Property